 | OUTSIDE BENTIU, South Sudan

-OUTSIDE BENTIU, South Sudan Sudan launched air strikes on South Sudan on Monday, killing three people near an oil town, local officials and residents said, days after South Sudan pulled out of a disputed oilfield.
+OUTSIDE BENTIU, South Sudan Sudan carried out airstrikes on South Sudan on Monday, killing three people near an oil town, residents and military officials said, three days after South Sudan pulled out of a disputed oil field.

-Outside the oil town and Unity state capital Bentiu in South Sudan, a Reuters reporter said he saw a fighter aircraft drop two bombs near a river bridge between Bentiu and the neighboring town of Rubkona.
+A Reuters reporter at the scene, outside the oil town and Unity state capital Bentiu, said he saw a fighter aircraft drop two bombs near a river bridge between Bentiu and the neighboring town of Rubkona.

 "I can see market stalls burning in Rubkona in the background and the body of a small child burning," he said.

 Mac Paul, deputy head of South Sudan's military intelligence, said two Sudanese MiG-29s had dropped four bombs in the area.
 "This is a serious escalation and violation of the territory of South Sudan.
 It's a clear provocation," Paul said.